maxludden/supergene-v2/books/book07/md/chapter-2390.md

 But the Sacred Blood Statue’s power had already blended into Han Sen’s body, and its power was already inside him.
 If Han Sen tried to destroy the Sacred Blood Statue, then that meant he’d be destroying his own body.
 If that happened, he’d die.

 “Fuck!
-That motherf*cker Sacred Leader was messed up.
+That motherfucker Sacred Leader was messed up.
 What kind of sicko creates a geno art like this?”
 Han Sen swore.

 When Fox Queen realized that she was completely unable to pull away, she severed her connection to the power outright.
 She instantly started coughing up blood, and her face turned as white as a sheet.
 But she had at least managed to disconnect herself from Han Sen. She stumbled away from his body.